radareorg/radare2-book/introduction/windows_compilation.md

-## Windows compilation
+## Compilation on Windows

 The easy way to compile things for Windows is using MinGW32.
-The w32 builds distributed in the radare homepage are generated from a GNU/Linux box using MinGW32 and they are tested with Wine.
+The w32 builds distributed from the radare homepage are generated from a GNU/Linux box using MinGW32 and they are tested with Wine.
 Also keep in mind, that MinGW-w64 wan't tested, so no guarantees here.

 Be sure to setup your MinGW32 to compile with **thread model: win32**, not **posix**, and target should be **mingw32**.